erinosb/2020_DSCI512_RNAseq/README.md

 The **RNAseq_analyzer_201119.sh** script contains our pipeline.

-Let's briefly peek into it and see that it contains
+Let's briefly peek into it and see that it contains.
+  * Open RNAseq_analyzer_201119.sh in an editor window.
+You'll notice the following sections.

+The pipeline
   * A shebang
   * A long comment section with documentation on its use
   * MODIFY THIS SECTION - *you will tailor this section to each job*